Who knew losing weight could be so confusing?

 So, with all the knowledge we have available to us, why are the statistics for overweight and obesity climbing throughout the western world?
 I believe there are a few reasons, but think the biggest cause is lifestyle.
 How you live your life and the choices you make can be seen on either your flat or bulging belly.

 I have lived both sides of the story.
 I was overweight or obese for many years – however when I quit dieting and decided to step up and take responsibility for my health and lifestyle choices things changed for the better.
+I lost 35 kilos and have been in my healthy weight range since 1993.

 Are you ready to ditch the diet mentality and take a healthy approach to weight loss?
 Let’s bust some weight loss myths.